Gary-Yaral/MongoDB---commands/README.md

 ``` console
   db.myCollection.find({name:"Clare"},{_id:0,name:0})
 ```
-Remember that 1 and 0 activate or deactivate the property that you will get.
+Remember that 1 and 0 activate or deactivate the properties you will get.

 **Delete a document**